gt-cec/tmm-hri/README.md

 Simulation speed: Habitat
 Ease of development: Virtualhome

 We chose to go with VirtualHome for ease of development, however may later move to Habitat for a future project.
+The primary issue with Habitat was that, at the time, Habitat barely supported human agents with rearrangement capabilities, whereas that was an out-of-the-box feature for VirtualHome.

 ### Requirements